Use the Content Pack for Microsoft Exchange

 If you are using ITSI 4.8.x or lower, or IT Essentials Work 1.1.x or lower, you must install the Splunk App for Microsoft Exchange on the same search head as the content pack to access these dashboards.

-The available Microsoft Exchange dashboards are as follows:
+The following Microsoft Exchange dashboards are available:

 |Exchange Overview||Host Overview, Client Activity, Performance Overview, Capacity, Message Volume (Last 4 Hours), Messages Per Second (Last 4 Hours), Message Volume With Shadow Message (Last 4 Hours), Messages Per Second With Shadow Message (Last 4 Hours), Exchange Queue Length (Last 4 Hours)|

 |Hosts and Mailbox Database||Host Overview, Analyze a Host, Analyze a Host Drive, Mailbox Database Overview, Analyze a Mailbox Database, Clustering and Replication, Windows Update and Host Downtime|

 |Message Activity||Message Activity Overview, Track a Message, Inbound Messages, Outbound Messages, Internal Messages, Message Activity by Username, Message Activity by IP Address, Message Activity by Domain|

 |Performance and Throttling||Host Performance Reports, Client Access Servers, Hub Transports, Mailbox Stores, Managed Folder Assistants, Client Throttling Policies|

 |User Behavior||User Behavior Overview, Client Service Overview, Analyze a User Mailbox, External Logins Map, Outlook (RPC), Outlook Web Access, ActiveSync, Outlook Anywhere, Exchange Web Series, POP3 and IMAP4|